Interrater reliability¶

 Simulates the permutation distribution of the combined NPC test statistic for S matrices of ratings

-to each of the S strata.If obs_ts is not null, computes the reference value of the test statistic before the first permutation.
+ratingscorresponding to S strata.
+The distribution comes from applyingsimulate_ts_distto each of the S strata.If obs_ts is not null, computes the reference value of the test statistic before the first permutation.
 Otherwise, uses the value

-for comparison.If
+obs_tsfor comparison.If

 - perm_distrarray_like